radhikachamdal2/taskList/README.md

 Run in VS code or editor of choice

-Use the cd command within the terminal and type "cd taskList"
+Use the cd command within the terminal and type "cd task-list"

 Run the command "npm install"